ray-project/llmperf/README.md

 # LLMPerf

-A Tool for evaulation the performance of LLM APIs.
+A Tool for evaluating the performance of LLM APIs.

 # Installation
 ```bash